 When @didierbenderli arrived at a charming 16th-century château in the Parisian countryside, he was expecting a quick intervention.
 “Originally, the client asked me to come and change the paintwork in some of the rooms and put up curtains in the bedrooms,” says the French interior designer behind Paris-based firm Kerylos Intérieurs.
 But what followed was a total design overhaul.
 “We ended up breaking down and changing almost everything—and there is not a single pair of curtains in the château.”
 Though a 19th-century renovation lovingly preserved its intricate boiserie, the property had fallen into disrepair—the château’s lifetime has spanned several ownership changes, religious wars, and the French Revolution—and Benderli found the house and its surrounding outbuildings in need of an update that married their history and his client’s contemporary lifestyle.
 Over the next seven years, he gutted the place, introducing new heating, ventilation, plumbing, and electrical systems and applying era-appropriate cosmetic fixes across the board.
 Benderli’s genre-bending aesthetic naturally extends to the furnishings and accessories, a mix of antique-store finds and modern-design classics.
 “We started by choosing pieces that matched our respective tastes but also possessed the elegance that would match the environment,” he says.
 In the living room, the playful lines of a Carlo de Carli sofa mirror the abstract shapes in a custom rug designed by Benderli, and the woodwork was painted gray to add depth and dimension.
 Take a tour of the home through the link in our profile.
 Photo by @didierdelmasphotographe; text by @jenfernand

-In any case, we recommend that you make the height of your landscape photo at least 1080px.
+In any case, we recommend that you make the height of your horizontal photo at least 1080px.
 That way, when Instagram compresses the file, the quality should remain pretty high.

 Take the above example from @archdigest.
 The original photo they shared had a height of 1636px and width of 1080px, but the version displayed on Instagram was compressed to 598px by 395px.

-Generally speaking, your portrait photos should have an aspect ratio of 4:5.
+Generally speaking, your vertical photos should have an aspect ratio of 4:5.
 Anything more than that (like 4:6 or 4:7), and Instagram will crop it.

 As for size, we recommend going with 1080px by 1350px.
 That way, when Instagram compresses the photo, it should be displayed at around 480px by 600px.